CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 Everything in Java must have a type. ```static``` tells Java compiler that this is a method that is part of the class, but is not a method for any other instance of the class.
 We can apply java ```static``` keyword with variables, methods, blocks and nested class. ?Csak az adott osztály hívhatja meg a függvényt.?

 #### Why is the main() method declared as static?
 Explain.
+In Java, to start a program is to call an existing public static void main(String[] args) method on a class.

+- It must be public to be reachable from the outer world.
+- It must be static to be callable before creating any objects.
+- It is void since by design it does not return anything when the program ends normally.
+- It is possible to pass (multiple) arguments after the name of the class to the java runtime – these arguments are visible by the method through the args parameter.

 #### What is the default access modifier in a class?
 Default – No keyword required: When no access modifier is specified for a class, method or data member – It is said to be having the default access modifier by default.
 Classes having default access modifier are accessible only within the same package.